Darkendnox/threejs/README.md

    ```
    Then open the provided URL in your web browser.

-The cube will rotate continuously and resize with the browser window.
+The tree will gradually draw itself and resize with the browser window.